 Microsoft Press Conference

 At around 9:30am Microsoft began proceedings, bringing out the big guns with Halo 4.
-The demo showed the single player wherein Master Chief is moving through the jungle going up against ‘defense AIs’ and using a new infrared visor mode along with Forerunner weaponry, good stuff.
+The demo showed the single player wherein Master Chief is moving through the jungle going up against ‘defence AIs’ and using a new infrared visor mode along with Forerunner weaponry, good stuff.

 Next up was a trailer for Splinter Cell: Blacklist, set on the Iran-Iraq border, it looks to be about a terrorist group known as Blacklist and features the Spy vs. Merc mode as well as co-op and singleplayer.
 With Kinect integration, the game is out Spring 2013.
 Other interesting game announcements included Forza Horizon and Gears of War: Judgement, what looks to be a prequel to the original trilogy – only a CG trailer was shown.